The Orchid Mantis Looks Like a Flower, 'Stings' Like a Bee

 orchid mantis

-For decades, scientists assumed the orchid mantis mimicked the orchid flower as a form of camouflage to protect itself from prey.
-Not so.
+For decades, scientists assumed the orchid mantis mimicked the orchid flower as a form of camouflage to protect itself from predators.
+Turns out that wasn't quite the case.
 Superstar/Shutterstock

 Advertisement